 On the way, about 9.7 miles past the Warm Springs junction, you see a group of buildings and an airfield on the left side of US-6.
 This is Basecamp, built by the Atomic Energy Commission as base camp for the Central Nevada Test Area.
 After the project was cancelled the USAF took over Basecamp and extended the runway to its current size.
 Today it is used as an auxiliary airfield for the Air Force, including secret test flights out of TTR and Area 51.

-From the Little A'Le'Inn in Rachel turn left onto Hwy 375 north.
+From Rachel turn left onto Hwy 375 north.
 Follow it for about 59 miles.
 At the Warm Springs junction turn right onto US-6 east.
-After 25.4 miles you see a small sign to "Moores Station" on the left.
+After 25.4 miles you see a small sign pointing left to "Moores Station".
 Turn left onto the well-maintained dirt road.
 After 12.2 miles you get to a 4-way intersection.
 Continue straight on the less developed dirt road, heading roughly west, for another 1.4 miles.
 Then you will see a mound of dirt directly ahead.
 The road splits here.
 Turn right, heading north.
 Then veer left, circling the north side of the mound.
 Another left turn onto a dirt track leading south brings you right to the monument shown below.

 May require high clearance vehicle.